Gauging tensor networks with belief propagation: The belief propagation gauging method

 \subsection{Using belief propagation to gauge a tensor network state}

-We will now generalize this method to demonstrate how to transform a generic tensor network into the Vidal gauge, as illustrated in Fig. \ref{fig:ExplanatoryFigure}.
+We will now generalize the method for transforming a MPS into the Vidal gauge described in the previous section to demonstrate how to transform a generic tensor network state into the Vidal gauge without any assumptions of a tree-like structure, as illustrated in Fig. \ref{fig:ExplanatoryFigure}.
 Again, one first converges the self-consistent BP equations --- see Eq. (\ref{Eq:BPEquation}) --- over the norm network of the TNS, to obtain the set of message tensors $\{M_{e}, M_{\bar{e}}\}$.
-Upon convergence, the following identity is true on every edge of the network:
+Unlike with tree tensor networks, however, in general there is no direct way to converge the message tensors after a single update and so one must generally rely on iterating the self-consistent BP equations.
+Upon convergence of these equations, the following identity is true on every edge of the network:

-or in other words the top half of the LHS defines an isometric tensor and the bottom half is its adjoint.
-This relationship can be derived from Eq. (\ref{Eq:BPEquation}) by taking the square roots of the message tensors and inverting the square root message tensors on the RHS of the equation.
-Just as for the case of an MPS we define the following:
+or in other words if the tensors on the top half of the left-hand side are contracted together they form an isometric tensor and the tensors on the bottom half form its conjugate.
+This relationship can be derived from Eq. (\ref{Eq:BPEquation}) by taking the square roots of the message tensors and inverting the square root message tensors on the right-hand side of the equation.
+Just as for the case of a MPS we define the following:

 The $U_{v,v_{i}}$ and $V_{v_{i}, v}$ matrices again possess the isometric properties described in Eqs. (\ref{Eq:MPSIsometryU}) and (\ref{Eq:MPSIsometryV}).
-We can then construct the TNS in the Vidal gauge from the fixed point message tensors and the original TNS using Eqs. (\ref{Eq:GammaV}) and (\ref{Eq:LambdaV}).
-Such a construction corresponds to: \textbf{i)} inserting the resolution of identity $\mathbb{I}_{e} = M^{-\frac{1}{2}}_{e}M^{\frac{1}{2}}_{e}M^{\frac{1}{2}}_{\bar{e}}M^{-\frac{1}{2}}_{\bar{e}}$ along the edges of the original TNS, \textbf{ii)} performing the SVD in Eq. (\ref{Eq:MessageTensorSVD}) and \textbf{iii)} absorbing the message tensors along with the $U$ and $V$ tensors onto the tensors $T_{v}$, analogous to the steps shown in Eq. (\ref{Eq:MPSGauging}) for gauging an MPS.
+We can then transform\footnote{In the case of a tree tensor network state (TTNS) then the TTNS is brought into the canonical form and the $\Lambda_{e}$ store exactly the singular values of a bipartition of the state across the edge $e$.} the TNS into the Vidal gauge from the fixed point message tensors and the original TNS using Eqs. (\ref{Eq:GammaV}) and (\ref{Eq:LambdaV}).
+Such a transformation corresponds to: \textbf{i)} inserting the resolution of identity $\mathbb{I}_{e} = M^{-\frac{1}{2}}_{e}M^{\frac{1}{2}}_{e}M^{\frac{1}{2}}_{\bar{e}}M^{-\frac{1}{2}}_{\bar{e}}$ along the edges of the original TNS, \textbf{ii)} performing the SVD in Eq. (\ref{Eq:MessageTensorSVD}), and \textbf{iii)} absorbing the inverse square root message tensors $M^{-\frac{1}{2}}_e$ along with the $U_e$ and $V_e$ tensors obtained from the SVD onto the on-site tensors $T_{v}$, analogous to the steps shown in Eq. (\ref{Eq:MPSGauging}) for gauging a MPS.
 For the example of a $6$-site TNS the result is

+which, if no truncation is done during the SVD, becomes an equality.
+Note that SVD truncations are not optimal for loopy networks, and are only valid up to the BP approximation (i.e. can be close to optimal for TNS with tree-like correlations).